jasonsyc/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 *Variables*

 subjectId: 1 to 30 each representing a participant in the study
-activity: the activity that the subject was doing at the time of the measurement tBodyAcc-mean-X tBodyAcc-mean-Y tBodyAcc-mean-Z
+activity: the activity that the subject was doing at the time of the measurement:

+tBodyAcc-mean-X
+tBodyAcc-mean-Y
+tBodyAcc-mean-Z